richardTowers/verify-tech-docs/source/documentation/msa/msaUse.md

     [<idasupport+onboarding@digital.cabinet-office.gov.uk>](mailto:idasupport+onboarding@digital.cabinet-office.gov.uk)
     to request access to the secure site where you can download the Matching Service Adapter.
-2. Download the Matching Service Adapter to your host.
+1. Download the Matching Service Adapter to your host.
 It contains:
     * a jar (java archive) file
-    * a truststore \<gloss\_truststore\> file and a metadata truststore file for non-production environments (the SAML compliance tool and the integration environment)
+    * a [truststore](#glossary-truststore) file and a metadata truststore file for non-production environments (the SAML compliance tool and the integration environment)
     * a truststore file and a metadata truststore file for the production environment

-3. To extract the files and move the truststore files to the environment where you want to use the Matching Service Adapter, run the following commands:
+1. To extract the files and move the truststore files to the environment where you want to use the Matching Service Adapter, run the following commands: